csdcf/fonk-openssh/README.md

     class { 'openssh': }

 ### Advanced usage
+Because the hash of the config-parameter gets passed comletely to augeas, you can use all options your augeas lens provides in the way your augeas lens specifies it.
+Here are some examples for that:

 Install packages, set some custom values, ensure service is running, export and collect no keys